a-givertzman/notes/OOP/lecture1.md

 ```

 - Behavior
-    meaning that only behavior of the object
+    meaning that only behavior result comparing
-    is the same / equal or not

 ```java
 c1 = new Circle(r: 42)